Analysis by scanning electron microscopy (SEM)

 - Electron production : An electron gun generates a beam of electrons focused on the sample.

-Technical characteristics of the MEB / SEM
+Technical specifications of the MEB/SEM

 - Magnification : up to 500,000x